Core Idea

 • Headcount growing faster than the organisation can effectively onboard

-• Manager-to-engineer ratios exceed the healthy range (above 8–10 engineers per manager) rapidly
+• Manager-to-engineer ratios exceed the healthy range rapidly

-• Normal management cadences (weekly 1:1s, sprint planning, roadmapping) are too slow or too heavy for the pace
+• Normal management cadences (1:1s, sprint planning, roadmapping) are too slow or too heavy

 • Documentation, process, and culture cannot keep pace with headcount growth

-• The manager of the area often becomes a bottleneck — decision-making can’t centralise fast enough, but decentralisation hasn’t been established
+• The manager becomes a bottleneck — decision-making can’t centralise fast enough, but decentralisation hasn’t been established

 Why Standard Management Breaks Down

-• New hires overwhelm existing cultural norms before they can absorb them
+• New hires overwhelm existing cultural norms before absorbing them

-• Problems in growth-plate conditions often have unknown solutions — unlike stable environments where playbooks exist
+• Problems often have unknown solutions — unlike stable environments where playbooks exist

 • Technical debt accumulates faster than it can be addressed